-The HSBC Expat Explorer survey is the largest global expat survey of its kind- with over 7,000 expats contributing on topics like finance, culture, feeling welcome, healthcare and raising children.
+The HSBC Expat Explorer survey is the largest global expat survey of its kind – with over 7,000 expats contributing to topics like finance, culture, feeling welcome, healthcare and raising children.
 The 2013 survey results are in meaning we now have the latest information and feedback on what other expats have to say about the best countries to work in, where to live abroad, and additional advice.

 There are three key categories in the survey: economics, experience and raising children.
 When looking at all three categories findings show that the top three countries to live in are: